Gamer's Handbook of the Marvel Universe

 The Gamer's Handbook of the Marvel Universe is a series of role-playing game supplements published by TSR, beginning in 1988, for the Marvel Super Heroes role-playing game.

 Contents

-The Gamer's Handbook of the Marvel Universe is a series of perfect-bound books for the Marvel Super Heroes Advanced Set game, initially consisting of four handbooks.
-The heroes and villains are each described on a double-sided sheet, and full-color illustrations appear for each of the major characters.
-The sheets come drilled so that they can be placed in a three-ring or two-ring binder for the purpose of storage and removal of characters during gaming sessions.
+The Gamer's Handbook of the Marvel Universe is a series of sourcebooks for the Marvel Super Heroes Advanced Set game, initially consisting of four handbooks.
+Each character is described on a double-sided page, with a full-color illustration for all major heroes and villains.
+The sheets are three-hole punched so that they can be stored in either a three-ring or two-ring binder.

 The first four volumes of the Gamer's Handbook of the Marvel Universe are supplements for the Advanced rules of heroes and villains, each full described and color-illustrated on a separate hole-punched sheet, alphabetical.
-Volume one features Abomination thru Dreadnought, volume two features Eel thru Mad-Dog, volume three features Mad Thinker thru Sentry, and volume four features Serpent Society thru Zzzax.
+Volume one features Abomination through Dreadnought, volume two features Eel through Mad-Dog, volume three features Mad Thinker through Sentry, and volume four features Serpent Society through Zzzax.
 The next two volumes in the series were titled 1989 Character Updates and 1990 Character Updates.